 What to do with your fridge when you go away

 Going on a prolonged holiday?
-The best thing to do – if you don't want to return to a fridge of mouldy food – is to remove anything that's at risk of going off, and freeze it if possible.
+The best thing to do – if you don't want to return to a fridge of moldy food – is to remove anything that's at risk of going off, and freeze it if possible.
 Better still, if your home is prone to power cuts, eat it before you go, or give it to friends and family to use up.

 If you're going to be away for a really long time, it's best to empty the fridge completely, switch it off, clean it and leave its door open.
 Then, just get your online grocery shop lined up for your return and you'll thank your past self for being so organized.